The platform is ridiculously easy to use. Simply visit this page to create your QR code for free.

 Here’s the full sample it gave me:

+Global warming is among the biggest problems people now deal with.
 Rising heat around the world, vanishing glaciers, or wild storms aren’t far-off dangers anymore yet everyday truths.
 Nations everywhere need to move fast — so they can put real solutions into place without delay climate rules — like putting a price on pollution through fees or trade-style setups, more money going into green power options while tighter rules limit pollution output from transportation and industry.
 Public awareness drives might just help change how folks act across communities — using clear messaging that sticks.
 Just as crucial is working together across countries, since global warming doesn’t stop at borders but spreads beyond them needs people everywhere to work together.
 If we don’t do something now, nature might change in ways we can’t fix widespread hunger, people on the move, also rising financial burdens.
 So climate rules need to juggle saving nature with keeping economies running along with fairness in society to help create a decent life ahead for those who’ll follow.

 Not going to lie, this is really bad.